moonbuggy/docker-python-musl-wheels/README.md

 There are some default modules and Python versions built into _build.sh_ which are used by some special build arguments:

-*   `all`     - build all default modules for all default python version
+*   `all`     - build all default modules for all default python versions
-*   `core`    - build core default modules for all default python versions (this is best for common dependencies other modules might use, to ensure they're available at build time for an `all` build)
+*   `core`    - build core default modules for all default python versions (this is best for common dependencies other modules often use, to ensure they're available at build time for an `all` build)
 *   `check`   - check if newer versions of default modules are available on PyPi then exit without starting build